pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0109.md

 ## Serial execution

 By far the most powerful tool provided by this library is [`withMainSerialExecutor`][withMainSerialExecutor-docs].
-It allows you to execute a block of code in such a way that all async tasks spawned within it will be run serially on the main thread.
+This function allows you to execute a block of code in such a way that all async tasks spawned within it will be run serially on the main thread.

 This can be incredibly useful in tests since testing async code is [notoriously difficult][reliably-testing-swift-concurrency] due to how suspension points are processed